 Each ninja character, throughout the story, learns their own ‘Spinjitsu’ which are related to the different elements (earth, wind, fire, water, air, electric and green) which are used throughout the game to reach new areas.
 Each character also has 2+ special move sets which are also used to bypass obstacles such as certain characters can turn wheels with their staff or walk under the water.
 This gets you to vary who you play as and learn their strengths (which are highlighted by an icon under their name).

-The game really wants you to feel like a ninja as well, it has a lot of parkour, races (on foot), tight jumping (where it will lock you to the poles you jump on) and the combat feels weighty and satisfying compared to previous entries.
-It actually felt like you are playing as different characters, rather than the same one but reskinned like some games do.
+The LEGO NINJAGO Movie Video Game really wants you to feel like a ninja as well, it has a lot of parkour, races (on foot), tight jumping (where it will lock you to the poles you jump on) and the combat feels weighty and satisfying compared to previous entries.
+It actually felt like you are playing as different characters, rather than the same one but reskinned as some games do.

 The second change is that the game now supports up to four players in multiplayer!
 Okay, so not in usual multiplayer, but it has its own arena mode where up to four players can join in (any places not taken will be the CPU and the screen will always be split into four, or you can choose to have only your window full screen if you’re the only one playing).
 There are two modes – collect orbs to gain points within a set time, capture the flag off other players and spend the longest time holding the ‘Ultimate Ultimate weapon’.
 Within each mode, you can destroy the other players with power-ups (or your fists) and steal their points/flag/weapon.
 I found this quite enjoyable and had a few decent matches – the capture the flag one was my favourite as you can beat up the other players to steal their flags but the more flags you have, the slower you move.